ac952/2300-final-project/documents/design-plan.md

         - Will Abby know what to do at this step?
           - Yes, maybe or no: Yes
           - Why?
-The 'Upload file' button is clearly visible and labeled, and it is intuitive to click on it to add a photo.
+The 'Choose file' button is clearly visible and labeled, and it is intuitive to click on it to add a photo.

         - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
           - Yes, maybe or no: Yes
           - Why?
 When she clicks the button, a page pops up allowing her to browse photos from her computer.
 This is a clear indication she is on the right path.

-  **Action #5 : Click on 'upload image'**
+  **Action #5 : Select image from the desktop (provided)**

         - Will Abby know what to do at this step?
           - Yes, maybe or no: Yes
           - Why?
-Abby is used to process-oriented learning and so is used to the similar upload methods and mechanisms across platforms.
-The word 'image' is also a useful sign, as the other input fields will all be text-based.
+The box that pops up in the previous step will clearly indicate the locations she may choose an image from.
+She will have been provided the image by us and so will have the file directory.

         - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
           - Yes, maybe or no: Yes
           - Why?
-A box will pop up that allows her to choose an image - this is a clear indicator she is on the right track.
+She will see that the image has been selected once she clicks on it as it will change color in the box (highlighted in blue) and the file path will have the name of the image.

-  **Action #6 : Select image from the desktop (provided)**
+  **Action #6 : Click on 'Open'**

         - Will Abby know what to do at this step?
           - Yes, maybe or no: Yes
           - Why?
-The box that pops up in the previous step will clearly indicate the locations she may choose in image from.
-She will have been provided the image by us and so will have the file directory.
+Abby is used to process-oriented learning and so is used to the similar upload methods and mechanisms across platforms.
+There are only two buttons available in the popup window, 'Cancel' and 'Open', so it is intuitive to choose the latter.

         - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
           - Yes, maybe or no: Yes
           - Why?
-She will see that the image has been selected once she clicks on it as it will change color in the box (highlighted in blue) and the file path will have the name of the image.
+The name of the file she has chosen will appear next to the 'Choose file' button, clearly indicating if she has succeeded

-  **Action #7 : Click on the Submit button**
+  **Action #7 : Click on the Upload button**

         - Will Abby know what to do at this step?
           - Yes, maybe or no: Yes
           - Why?
 As mentioned above, she is used to process-oriented learning and so is used to the similar submission methods across platforms.
-The logical step after making the change she needed to (i.e. uploading the new image) is to press the submit button.
+The logical step after making the change she needed to (i.e. uploading the new image) is to press the Upload button.

         - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
           - Yes, maybe or no: Yes
           - Why?
-Either the form will return a 'Form Successfully Submitted' response, or will provide an error message stating that the file could not be uploaded - ideally with a reason e.g. file size issue - in which case she can try again after correcting the issue.
+Either the form will return a 'Image Successfully Uploaded' response, or will provide an error message stating that the file could not be uploaded, allowing her to know whether she has successfully completed the task.

 #### Task 3 - Cognitive Walkthrough